LuisFernandezJr/www.LuisFernandezJr.com/landing.md

 				</p>
 				<p>In 2015, Luis began his graduate studies in Cybersecurity.
 From supporting any software and hardware to data mining and providing analysis Luis had become a power user within the organization.
 During this role, Luis worked with SOFWERX, a company partnered with United States Special Operations Command (USSOCOM) to provide innovative solutions.
 				</p>
-				<p>After learning systems implementations, machine learning, security access control, data analysis, and an extensive amount of technologies, Luis began to look toward protecting users.
-Upon learning cyber threats, defensive strategies and security methods, Luis is strengthening his skillset in the field of Cybersecurity.
+				<p>After learning systems implementations, machine learning, security access control, data analysis, and an extensive amount of technologies, Luis began to look toward protecting users information.
+Upon learning about cyber threats, defensive strategies, and security methods, Luis strengthens his skillset in the field of Cybersecurity.
 Today, Luis continues to practice and learn about new technologies in order to defend and support users and organizations.
 				</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>